 As with most other states, the booking process must be completed before the bond is set.
 However, for many common charges there are generally bond amounts that are almost pre-set so the bail bond agent can be contacted.

-Typically, the bail bond agent will be contacted by the person in jail or their family member or friend.
+Typically, how bail works, the bail bond agent will be contacted by the person in jail or their family member or friend.
 The agent will generally ask three questions starting with the name and date of birth of the person in jail, the list of charges against them and the amount the bond has been set.
 This will provide the agent with the information necessary to get started on creating the bond itself.

 Arkansas Bail Bond Charges & Fees